-5.1 The responsible vehicle
+The responsible vehicle

-Let us consider the case of unmanned ground vehicles where artificial agents are designed to control the vehicle while observing the highway code.
-However, it can be necessary to violate this code in case of emergency, such as avoiding another vehicle.
-In addition to the difficulty to assess what an emergency situation is, such a violation may lead to an ethical dilemma that is a variant of the well-known trolley dilemma (Thomson, 1985).
+Let us consider the case of unmanned ground vehicles where artificial agents are designed to control the vehicles while complying to the highway code.
+Each agent is in charge of controling one vehicle.
+No central control exists, making each agent in charge of making decisions based on its assessment of the situation.
+In case of emergency, it may be necessary that the agent violates this code, such as avoiding another vehicle.
+In addition to the difficulty to assess what an emergency situation is, such a violation may lead to an ethical dilemma that is a variant of the well-known trolley dilemma (Thomson 1985).

-In such a context, the situation is the following: an autonomous vehicle is driving on a a two-lane road; several other vehicles are coming from the opposite direction on the neighboring lane.
-Suddenly a car hurls down towards the autonomous vehicle.
-Should the autonomous agent that is in charge of controlling the vehicle, make a lane change, avoiding the faulty vehicle but risking an accident?
+Indeed the situation is the following: an autonomous vehicle is driving on a two-lane road; several other vehicles are coming from the opposite direction on the neighbouring lane.
+Suddenly a car charges into the autonomous vehicle.
+Should the autonomous agent that is in charge of controlling the vehicle make a lane change, avoiding the faulty vehicle but risking an accident?
 Intuitively, a consequentialism calculus seems rational, weighting the cost and the probabilities of the possible accidents on both lanes.
 However, two elements must be taken into account.